What is Early Help?

 Early Help is the extra support your family can get if you need it.
 It may be that you want to prevent a problem, or change things for your family before the problem becomes more serious.

 It is not a specific service or team, it’s an approach that brings together people from a range of services and teams who will work together with your whole family to help improve the situation for everyone.
+It some cases it may only involve the school and support that we can offer.

-It can offer support to families from pre-birth to adolescents with all sorts of issues from parenting, employment and school attendance to emotional wellbeing or anti-social behaviour.
+Early Help can offer support to families from pre-birth to adolescents with all sorts of issues from parenting, employment and school attendance to emotional wellbeing or anti-social behaviour.

 When one person in your family has a problem it often affects everyone else too.